diegogaulke/covid19/README.md

 ### Please, keep all the content in english.

-If you submit code, keep it as simple as possible commit all the documentation to run it the easiest way.
+If you submit code, keep it as simple as possible and commit all the documentation to run it the easiest way.

 ## Index
 1. [Data](/covid01-data)